-Colostrum, the very first milk your body produces, will be yellow in appearance.
-It is full of antibodies and infection-fighting white blood cells and can be a colossal kick-start to your baby’s undeveloped immune system.
+Colostrum, the very first milk your body produces, will be yellow in color.
+It's full of antibodies and infection-fighting white blood cells and can be a colossal kick-start to your baby’s undeveloped immune system.

 A review published in Advances in Nutrition found that breastfeeding babies might consume billions of leukocytes during times of illness.
 The mix of specialized cells fights pathogens directly by triggering the production of antibodies, marking known foreign bodies for removal, and preparing the immune system to fight sickness.

 According to Arizona State University professor and biologist Katie Hinde, Ph.D., a baby’s sucking creates a vacuum that allows some infant saliva back into the nipple.
 The mammary gland receptors interpret this “baby spit backwash” to determine if something is amiss that would require a change in the milk’s immunological properties.

 Researchers believe the mother’s immune system interprets the environment and further customizes the milk for the baby’s optimal health.
 “If there is a bug about, the mum makes greater amounts of Immunoglobulin A in her breast milk to protect the baby from getting that bug,” explains Alastair Sutcliffe, professor of general pediatrics at University College London.